WA9ONY/Raspberry-Pi/README.md

 ---
 Certainly!
 The Pystone benchmark is a classic Python benchmark script.
 Here's a typical version of the Pystone source code.
-Keep in mind that this code is based on the version that was included in the Python distribution up until Python 3.6, and it is representative of the benchmark as it existed at that time.
+Keep in mind that this code is based on the version that was included in the Python distribution up until Python 3.6, and it is repreie.com/products/reclaimerlabs/usb-c-explorer/">USB-C Explorer</A>sentative of the benchmark as it existed at that time.

 ```python
 """